bobmateplus/builderverse-bob-mate/README.md

 3. Reference the MasonryEstimatorPro+ update log when working on masonry estimation tooling or Builderverse AI integrations.

 These files are designed to act as both human-readable documentation and AI-ready prompts for Builderverse automation workflows.

+## FAQ

+### Why does the diff show a red line with `-1`?

+The original repository only contained a single placeholder line (`Placeholder content for README.md`) with no newline at the end of the file.
+When the README was replaced with the fuller documentation above, Git recorded the removal of that placeholder line as a red `-1` entry in the diff.
+The new content is now tracked normally, and the red line simply reflects the deletion of the outdated placeholder.